Don't Treat Me Bad

-"Don't Treat Me Bad" is the second single by the American rock band FireHouse from its self-titled album.
+"Don't Treat Me Bad" is the second single by the American hard rock band FireHouse from its self-titled album.

 Background

 "Don't Treat Me Bad" was first recorded in 1990 and commercially released the following year.
 It reached No. 19 on the Billboard Hot 100 singles chart, becoming the band's first charting single and its first top 40 hit on the Hot 100.